 Jon Stewart will return to The Daily Show next week following a summer sabbatical.
 He was in the Middle East directing a film called Rosewater.
-For the eight weeks out of twelve after Stewart's departure that The Daily Show was not on hiatus, writer/performer John Oliver stepped in to host in his stead.
+For the eight weeks out of twelve after Stewart's departure that the show was not on hiatus, writer/performer John Oliver stepped in to host in his stead.

 Screencap © 2013 Comedy Partners and Busboy Productions.

 Me, I love process talk like this.
-I've been reading behind-the-scenes stuff about how comics, music, film, and television are crafted (prose and stage plays, to a lesser extent, too) since I was a kid.
+I've been reading behind-the-scenes stuff about how comics, music, film, and television are crafted (theater and prose, to a lesser extent, too) since I was a kid.
 It's not really the gossip, which in on-air conversations like this one is incidental to nonexistent, so much as it is the plain old nuts-and-bolts of how creative work and in particular collaborative creative work is made that fascinates.

 As discussed here on the blog several years ago, Jon Stewart is essentially the only performer in the hour-long Daily Show / Colbert Report block not playing a character as he reports the news, reports on how the news is being reported, and welcomes authors, directors, politicians, et al. visiting to talk about their new projects and/or